IHTM42807 - Special trusts: accumulation and maintenance trusts (A&M) prior to Finance Act 2006

 It follows that if the trustees are obliged to give her the income then she has an IIP at age 18, and that is an age not exceeding 25.

 As you can see, the application of Trustee Act 1925 S31 is a constant factor in dealing with A&M trusts.
-Accordingly the question of whether or not the trusts carry the intermediate income is also ever-present.
+Accordingly, the question of whether the trusts carry the intermediate income is also ever-present.

 Modern trust deeds make matters simple by including a clause saying ‘these trusts carry the intermediate income and Trustee Act 1925 S31 applies’.
 These words are conclusive.